 An intervention is one of the most loving things you can do for the person you care for who struggles with a substance abuse problem or other addiction.
 Lin Anderson, LMHC, MA, EdM, and Aaron Sternlicht, LMHC, CASAC (Credentialed Alcoholism and Substance Abuse Counselor), are nationally certified intervention professionals with years of experience in managing interventions that encourage your loved one with an addiction to enter treatment.
-To learn more about planning an intervention, call the office in Brooklyn and Manhattan, New York City, New York, or book an appointment online.
+To learn more about planning an intervention, call the office in Brooklyn or Manhattan, New York City, New York.

 An intervention is a staged meeting for the purpose of encouraging a person to seek treatment for their opioid, alcohol, or drug addiction.
 Lin and Aaron also do interventions for behavioral addictions such as gambling, sex, food, porn, the Internet and other electronic addictions.